 “I was going through something similar to the main character, Mike Olsky, while I was covering hockey and it absolutely inspired me to write this script,” Greegor said.
 “Ice hockey is a beautiful sport; precise, fast, and tough.
 And I wanted to capture that in film.
 Particularly at a time when the hockey fan base is growing, especially among women and kids.
 It’s exciting for me, as a woman, to be one of the first helming such a male-dominated arena.”

-Dan Hinote, a Stanley Cup Champion and former Columbus Blue Jackets’ assistant coach is Executive Producer of the film.
+Dan Hinote, a Stanley Cup Champion and former Columbus Blue Jackets’ assistant coach is a consultant on the film.
 Hinote was the first NHL player ever to be drafted from West Point when the Colorado Avalanche selected him in the 7th round (167th overall pick) of the 1996 NHL Entry Draft.
 Hinote was a member of the Stanley Cup champion Avalanche in 2001.
 He went on to play with the St. Louis Blues and the MoDo Hockey in the Swedish Elitserien.
-Hinote retired following the 2009-10 season and took a job as an assistant coach with the Columbus Blue Jackets
+Hinote retired following the 2009-10 season and took a job as an assistant coach with the Columbus Blue Jackets.
+He is currently a coach with USA Hockey.

-The Third Period will be filmed in Columbus from June 3 through July 14 of 2019.
+The Third Period is set to be filmed in Columbus from June 3 through July 14 of 2019.

 For more information on the film, visit the Official Website.